Startup Chippewa Valley Week announces 2021 program

-Startup Chippewa Valley Week, the largest entrepreneurship event in the region will return for a fifth year of programming on Nov.
-14 to 18.
+Startup Chippewa Valley Week, the largest entrepreneurship event in the region, will return for a fifth year of programming from Nov.
+14 to Nov.
+18.

 In addition to all programming being in-person this year, all sessions that occurs at CoLab will be simultaneously streamed on Zoom offering a larger reach and greater impact.